E-commerce-Website-Team-2/Assignment/README.md

 There are two ways to run Kubernetes.
 1. **MiniKube using MacOS**
    <br>
-   a.
+   i.
 Install the following commands
       ```
       brew install minikube
       ```
       ```
       brew install hyyperkit
       ```
-   b.
+   ii.
 Once installed start the minikube with hyperkit as the driver
       ```
       minikube start --driver=hyperkit
       ```
+   iii.
 Make the hyperkit as the default driver

       ```
       minikube config set driver hyperkit
       ```
-   c.
+   iv.
 Open a two terminals and run the following commands
       ```
       kubectl port-forward deployment/dataapi 6000:6000
       ```
       ```
       kubectl port-forward deployment/api-backend 5000:5000
       ```
-   d.
+   v.
 Make sure to run the data ingestion Api for the first time. <br>
-   e.
+   vi.
 Run `minikube service frontend-service`.<br>

    To make the service running on a domain name we need to enable ingress.<br>

-   a.
+   i.
 Run `minikube add-ons enable ingress`.<br>
-   b.
+   ii.
 Keep track of the ip-address where the service is running.
 E.g. 192.168.49.2 <br>
-   c.
+   iii.
 Run `sudo nano ~/etc/hosts`<br>
-   d.
+   iv.
 Add `kalidescopegear.com <ip-address>` to the file.<br>
-   e.
+   v.
 Save it and search for `kalidescopegear.com` in web browser.<br>